mashateayoub/mashateayoub/README.md

 </div>

 ###  About me
-- 🔭 currently working on Full Stack Java Applications
+- 🔭 currently working on Full Stack Java/Spring Applications
-- 🌱 specializing in Spring Boot and Microservices Architecture
 - 📚 Learning Angular for frontend development
 - 🤖 Knowledge in Data Science and Machine Learning using Python
 - 👯 looking to collaborate on innovative Java or Data Science projects